 - Benign hematuria: Benign hematuria can be due to strictures, renal masses, or benign prostatic hypertrophy.

 - Malignant hematuria: This form of hematuria is due to prostate acinar adenocarcinoma or renal cell, transitional cell, squamous cell, or urothelial cell carcinoma.

 Other causes of red discoloration

 While red discoloration is the most distinctive feature of hematuria, there are various other causes that can lead to this discoloration of urine.
 These may include the presence of pigments such as:

 - Porphyrins (indicative of porphyria)

 - Betanin (in beets)

-Additionally, some drugs can have a similar effect, including rifampicin, phenazopyridine, sulphonamides and non-steroidal anti-inflammatory drugs (NSAIDs).
+Additionally, some drugs can have a similar effect on the body, including rifampicin, phenazopyridine, sulphonamides, and nonsteroidal anti-inflammatory drugs (NSAIDs).